Most recently updated on June 12, 2022

 Since 2005, the pastor at Ebenezer Baptist had been the Reverend Dr. Raphael Gamaliel Warnock.
 On January 5, 2021, Warnock was elected along with Jon Ossoff as a U.S. senator from Georgia in a special election that gave Democrats control of the upper chamber of Congress.

 Not too far away from the church is the Jimmy Carter Presidential Library and Museum, which opened in 1986 as a tribute to the nation’s 39th president.
 It contains 40 million pages of documents, 1 million photographs and 2,500 videos.
 President Carter was born in 1924 in Plains, Georgia, about 2 ½ hours south of Atlanta.

 In the downtown area is one of the biggest landmarks in town.
 Centennial Olympic Park sits on the site of the 1996 Summer Olympics.
 The 22-acre complex has amenities such as parks, pools and artwork.
 There’s also the Fountain of Rings with 251 water jets that are utilized for four shows per day.
 Despite a pipe bombing by a lone terrorist that killed two people, the Olympic games had a lasting economic impact on Atlanta, transforming the downtown area and boosting some of the nearby neighborhoods.

 One of the more unique and perhaps coolest attractions in town is Tiny Doors ATL, an art project that has placed 7-inch doors in public places.
 The project was started in 2014 by local artist Karen Anderson Singer.
 She sculpts and places the little doors at the request of neighborhoods and institutions.
-There is now more than a dozen of the miniature doors scattered around Atlanta.
+There is now more than two dozen of the miniature doors scattered around Atlanta.
 They can be found on the sides of buildings, embedded in tree trunks and other places.